 - Difficulty tying shoelaces

-The flexor pollicis longus covers over half the radius, the forearm bone located on the thumb side of your forearm and extends to the tip of the thumb.
+The flexor pollicis longus attaches to and covers over half of the forearm bone located on the same side as the thumb (radius).
+It extends and attaches to the tip of the thumb (distal phalanx).

 - Bends the thumb toward your palm